Here are 8 quick Chinese New Year facts that will give you a glimpse of the country!

 As ancient as the city of Xi’an is, Chinese traditions during the New Year is just as venerable.
 Here are a few things that will help you understand CNY like a local.

 Chinese New Year festivities can last up to a few weeks.
 From family meals to friendly outings, it is a celebration with those closest to you.
 Aside from the day of Da Nian Chu Yi (New Year’s Day), the following dates are also important.

 Da Nian 30/Tuan Yuan Ye (New Year’s Eve/Reunion Night): On NYE, the whole family gets together for some dinner and drinks.
-It is custom for sons to bring their family to their parents’ home.
+It is custom for sons to bring their families to their parents’ home.